-If you have a self-hosted WordPress blog, it’s important that your site have a good loading time.
+If you have a self-hosted WordPress blog, it's essential that your site loads quickly.
 Without taking the proper precautions, you can end up with a blog that is slow and a real hassle for your readers.

 Plus, did you know that your websites speed can also affect your SEO with Google?

-So not only are you losing your readers, but you’re also losing your rankings in the Google search engine.
-These tips will show you 5 ways to speed up your WordPress blog.
+So not only are you losing your readers, but you're also losing your rankings in the Google search engine.
+These tips will show you five ways to speed up your WordPress blog.

 1. Update WordPress

 Of course, always be sure to create a backup before performing updates.
-It’s imperative that you keep your WordPress installation, theme, and plugins up to date.
+You must keep your WordPress installation, theme, and plugins up to date.